-The outer arch to the porch, bearing only two flat chamfers dying into the jambs, might possibly suggest the thirteenth century without the evidence provided by the windows.
+The outer arch to the porch, bearing only two flat chamfers dying into the jambs, might possibly suggest a thirteenth century date if one ignores the evidence provided by the windows.
 The inner doorway is trefoil-cusped.
-The nave arcades are formed of two bays to the south and two and a half bays to the north.
-The latter is Early English and composed of double-flat-chamfered pointed arches springing from circular piers and capitals.
+The N. arcade is Early English and formed of two and a half bays composed of double-flat-chamfered, pointed arches springing from circular piers and capitals.
 Presumably it originally consisted of three bays until truncated by the tower.
-The S. arcade is Norman-Transitional for although the arches are similar to those opposite, the responds supporting them have capitals decorated with flat leaves characteristic of c.
+The two discrete arches to the S. chapel are Norman-Transitional for although the arches above the springing are similar to those opposite, the responds supporting them have capitals decorated with flat leaves (a kind of half-remembered waterleaf) characteristic of c.
 1200.
-Moreover, “responds” is indeed the correct word for them, for even the central one is only a half-pier facing north (illustrated left), attached to a wall piece to the south.
+Moreover, 'responds' (i.e. demi-piers) is indeed the correct word for them, for even the central one is only a half-pier facing north (illustrated left), attached to a wall piece to the south.
 (The E. respond consists of a quarter-pier and the west end of the arcade dies into a wall piece.)
 The chancel arch is exceptionally crude and slight, and is formed of two inner rectangular orders and an outer flat-chamfered one, rising from corbels similar in size and shape to teacups.
 The tall tower arch has an outer order bearing a wave and an inner order which is flat-chamfered below the springing and slightly waved above, but of much greater interest are the remnants of a former vault in the corners of the tower, supported on head corbels immediately above the arch, though whether the vault was demolished or never completed in the first place, is difficult to tell.

-Michael Craske, writing in The Silent Rhetoric of the Body (pub.
-Yale University Press, 2007) considers this monument to be the only sculpture of its period in which the female portrait overlaps the male, a symbol of the Bouverie family's unusual privileging (for the time) of the wife's place in marriage.
-Two raised torches beneath the cartouche, united by a human heart, "are held to symbolise mutual love.
+Michael Craske, writing in The Silent Rhetoric of the Body (New Haven & London, Yale University Press, 2007, pp. 326-329) considers this monument to be the only sculpture of its period in which the female portrait overlaps the male, a symbol of the Bouverie family's unusual privileging (for the time) of the wife's place in marriage.
+Two raised torches beneath the cartouche, united by a human heart, 'are held to symbolise mutual love.
 A putto to one side shows how one of these flames has been put out: he extinguishes a torch on a skull.
-A companion putto suggests the lovers' consolation by holding the emblem of eternity, a serpent biting its tail."
+A companion putto suggests the lovers' consolation by holding the emblem of eternity, a serpent biting its tail.'